 Solstice is an operating system for governance in low-resource regions.
 As what gets measured gets done, Solstice approaches the task of eradicating global poverty with the ability to measure better and more meaningful data.

-Five years ago, our small team piloted an approach to support infrastructure in developing countries.
+Six years ago, our small team piloted an approach to support infrastructure in developing countries.
 We began with a platform focused on the water and sanitation sector, called mWater.
 Local governments, utilities, non-profit organizations, health workers, and researchers all used our mobile app to map water sources and sanitation facilities and then monitor them over time with mobile surveys.
 We started with a small contract from UN Habitat in Mwanza, Tanzania and grew to three East African countries that first year.
 The next year, with the backing of two large NGOs, Water.org and WaterAid, we expanded to 27 countries.
 The following years, we had an organic userbase that grew to 54 countries in 2014, then 73 in 2015, and 100 in 2016.
-Today, we have a userbase that spans 152 countries.
+Today, we have a user base that spans 177 countries.

 The first datapoint humans measured and tracked over time to better understand their world and their health and safety was the solstice.
 Twice a year, in each hemisphere, the sun reaches its lowest or highest point in the sky, and its fewest or most hours of shining.
 That day is called the solstice.
 Humans tracked this to know where they were in the year, when the growing season would return, and how many cycles of the sun’s ebb and flow had passed over time.
 We name our new platform Solstice to honor this global human tradition of using data for better understanding of ourselves and those around us.